nadiahpk/MODGEE-dark-extinctions-estimator/README.md

 ## Related projects

-The more basic SEUX method, which requires as input only first0 and last-record dates, was applied to mammals, reptiles, fish, bees, phasmids, and decapod crustaceans.
+The more basic SEUX method, which requires as input only first- and last-record dates, was applied to mammals, reptiles, fish, bees, phasmids, and decapod crustaceans.
 It can be found here: https://github.com/nadiahpk/seux